simoc/csvjdbc/docs/doc.md

-RTRIM(S, [, T])      |Removes trailing characters from S that occur in T SECOND(T)            |Extracts seconds value from time or timestamp T SUBSTRING(S, N [, L])|Extracts substring from S starting at index N (counting from 1) with length L TO_NUMBER(S, P)      |Converts string S to a number, using P, a Java [DecimalFormat](https://docs.oracle.com/javase/8/docs/api/java/text/DecimalFormat.html) pattern
+RTRIM(S, [, T])      |Removes trailing characters from S that occur in T SECOND(T)            |Extracts seconds value from time or timestamp T SUBSTRING(S, N [, L])|Extracts substring from S starting at index N (counting from 1) with length L TO_NUMBER(S, P)      |Converts string S to a number, using P, a Java [DecimalFormat](https://docs.oracle.com/javase/8/docs/api/java/text/DecimalFormat.html) non-localized pattern
 TRIM(S, [, T])       |Removes leading and trailing characters from S that occur in T UPPER(S)             |Converts string to upper case YEAR(D)              |Extracts year from date or timestamp D